Approved arrangements for dairy export establishments

-The Department of Agriculture and Water Resources manages requirements for the approved arrangement (AA) that an establishment must have in place to be export registered.
+The Department of Agriculture, Water and the Environment manages requirements for the approved arrangement (AA) that an establishment must have in place to be export registered.

 An AA is a documented food safety management system, which describes how an establishment manages food safety and traceability.

 Your AA must document how your establishment will comply with:

 When applying to become an export registered establishment, you will need to submit your proposed AA to us for assessment and approval.
 Once the department approves the arrangement, your establishment can become export registered.

 All export registered establishments involved in preparing, handling and storing prescribed dairy and dairy products destined for human consumption, must have an AA.

 An AA documents the procedures, controls and records used to ensure that all dairy and dairy products prepared or stored by the establishment meets Export Control (Milk and Milk Products) Rules 2021 and importing country requirements.

 In the Export Control Rules, particular types of requirements are grouped together in schedules:

 - management of food safety and suitability

 - operational hygiene